rbmm/SC/README.md

 but the CRT part from the file [GetFuncAddr.cpp](ScEntry/GetFuncAddr.cpp) will be present - `GetFuncAddressEx`, `get_hmod`, `GetNtBase()` - used in runtime for import resolve and can be
 [called](ScLfm/ep.cpp#L407) separate too

+4) **memory protection** and `_ERW_ = 1` macro

-the `protect` function change protection of import table of the shellcode to PAGE_READWRITE, in case shellcode aligned to PAGE_SIZE ( 0x1000 ) (VirtualAlloc always return address aligned on PAGE_SIZE) if shellcode not aligned on this, memory of it must be ERW. if aligned - can be ER
+import table of shellcode require to be writable memory. the `protect` function change protection of import table of the shellcode to PAGE_READWRITE, in case shellcode aligned to PAGE_SIZE ( 0x1000 ) (VirtualAlloc always return address aligned on PAGE_SIZE) if shellcode not aligned on PAGE_SIZE, memory of it must be ERW. if aligned - can be ER. use of protect can visible increment shellcode size, especially for small shellcode. if we ok to allocate/use ERW memory of shellcode, we can uncomment `_ERW_ = 1` macro in `$(PlatformTarget).asm`.

-4) **post build step**
+5) **post build step**

 it always runs after successful exe build.
 `ScEntry` loads prepare.dll (see prepare project) and calls